 - Comfort food: In the cooler months, is there anything better than a piping hot bowl of soup?

-Of course, I always recommend a nice slice of crusty bread as an accompaniment to my favorite soups.
+Of course, I always recommend a nice slice of crusty bread as an accompaniment to my favorite dinner soup recipes.
 And if you’re looking to add more vegetables to your diet, you can add a side salad as well.

 This has been the most popular recipe on the blog for 4+ years – and it’s for a reason!
 Small meatballs and little pasta balls give it heft, but the spinach adds a vegetable element.
 It’s satisfying and filling, and everyone who tries it loves it!